Howard Hu M.D., M.P.H., Sc.D.

 - Appointment Status

-- Epidemiologic and toxicologic research related to heavy metals, potential endocrine disruptors
+- 1. Environmental and molecular epidemiologic research related to heavy metals, potential endocrine disruptors, other neurotoxicants, carcinogens, etc.

 Education & Training History